Murray Valley National Park

 Photo InformationTim Clark @timclark1

-Take it easy in a canoe or kayak.
+Spend the day kicking back in a canoe or kayak.
 What’s your rush?
 Relax.
 Meander like you’ve never meandered before.
-Cruise through the calm waters of the floodplains of Barmah Millewa Forest near Echuca Moama or paddle from PRicnic Point, near Murray Valley National Park.
+Cruise through the calm waters of the floodplains of Barmah Millewa Forest near Echuca Moama or paddle from Picnic Point, near Murray Valley National Park.

 -